coverclock/com-diag-hazer/README.md

 in decimal degrees using the Haversine algorithm based on great circles.
 This is a simple trigonometric approach that (incorrectly) assumes the Earth is a perfect sphere.
 The output is expressed in meters.
-The input can be cut and pasted directly from the googlemaps utility (see above).
+The input can be cut and pasted directly from the mapstool utility (see above).

     $ haversine 39.794212194, -105.153349928 39.794211944, -105.153350000
     0.0285029342